 Scuba diving is more than a hobby, it’s an adventure!
 However, you need the right tools to fully enjoy diving.
-This includes tools such as the best scuba diving knife you can afford.
-Scuba diving knives are versatile tools that many divers consider essential for a dive.
+This includes tools such as the best dive knife you can find.
+Dive knives are versatile tools that many divers consider essential for a dive.
 Most divers carry a dive knife and many consider it dangerous to not have one on every dive.

 Dive knives are considered emergency tools and a safety precaution in case you get tangled or need to free yourself from various lines, kelp or need to free marine life.
 They also make great “tank knockers” that are perfect for getting a dive partner’s attention.

 Knife for Diving

 You may think a scuba diving knife is primarily used for self-defense, but that would be a rare event and not a dive knife’s primary use.
 Some diver’s are against carrying a dive knife and prefer to bring a line cutter, but we think it’s good to err on the side of caution when it comes to scuba diving knives.
 It’s always better to have a good cutting tool on you at all times – both in and out of the water.